Derived from the Middle English phrase atten ash

 , probably denoting a person with red hair or complexion.

-.
+meaning "cleared land".
 It is also derived from various English place names with various meanings, including "roe headland", "reeds" and "brushwood".

-Occupational name for a sheriff, from Middle English reeve
+Occupational name derived from Middle English reeve

 REY (1)English, Spanish, French, Catalan